 Broken claws are pretty uncommon in dogs, but they can happen.
 Because a dog’s claws are more sensitive than human fingernails, injuries and tearing of the claw are often exceedingly painful and prone to infection.

 If you notice that your dog’s claws are torn, it is important to apply first aid and then take them to the vet for follow-up care.
 Your priority when treating your dog’s broken nail is to stop the bleeding.
-A dog’s nail can bleed quite a bit when broken, so do not be surprised if your dog’s paw is suddenly coated in blood.
+A dog’s nail can bleed quite a bit when broken.
+Do not be surprised if your dog’s paw is suddenly coated in blood.
 Applying pressure, however, can stop the blood flow within five to ten minutes.

-If your dog has been out romping around in the woods, it is not uncommon for them to get things stuck in between their toes and have trouble pulling them out.
+It is not uncommon for dogs to get things stuck in between their toes and have trouble pulling them out.
 Luckily, your dog has you to help them remove the pesky burr or briar from in between their toes.
 This is usually pretty easy with just a pair of scissors and some patience.

 The hardest part of removing a foreign object from in between your dog’s toes is finding the object.
-You probably know what paw the object is stuck in, but finding the exact location can take a lot of patience.
-Offer your dog a wooden spoon with some peanut butter on it and begin slowly opening and looking in between your dog’s toes.
+You probably know what paw the object is stuck in.
+But finding the exact location can take a lot of patience.
+Offer your dog a wooden spoon with some peanut butter on it.
+Begin slowly opening and looking in between your dog’s toes.

 Since burrs usually become wrapped up in fur, it is usually best to use your fingers to feel between and under each toe.
 Burrs are almost always easier to feel than see.
 Once you’ve located the object, simply cut it out with a pair of scissors.
 Try not to pull on the object too much; your dog’s paws are very sensitive, and excess pulling might prompt a bite from even the calmest dog!